cisagov/decider/docs/user_guide_3_0_0/user-guide.md

 ### Question Tree > Technique

+A Tactic card and then a Technique card were clicked to reach this page.
+This page allows picking which SubTechnique under the current Technique applies (to view its Success Page).
+Or, if no SubTechnique applies, allows picking the base Technique to view its Success Page.

 ![Screenshot of Question Tree on Technique to SubTechniques Page.
 Read the Usage section just below this for a long description](imgs/app/question-tree-technique.png)\

 #### Usage {.unlisted}